mahshidbahira/time-wise/docs/reference/offset.md

 # Offset

-The `Offset` immutable class represents a offset of time broken down into days, hours, minutes, seconds, and milliseconds.
+The `Offset` immutable class represents a time zone offset from UTC (Coordinated Universal Time) broken down into hours and minutes.
 It provides a variety of methods for creation, formatting, comparison, calculation, and conversion of offsets.

 ::: warning
 All instances of offset are **immutable**!